 ‐ Risk management based on insurance management and loss (VENTIV‐LDZ)

-‐ Risk management built from management and quality control (TBC‐NRB)
+‐ Risk management built from management and quality control (BPA‐NRB)

 Presentations will mainly be in French.